reduxjs/redux/docs/recipes/ComputingDerivedData.md

 We would like to replace `getVisibleTodos` with a memoized selector that recalculates `todos` when the value of `state.todos` or `state.visibilityFilter` changes, but not when changes occur in other (unrelated) parts of the state tree.

 Reselect provides a function `createSelector` for creating memoized selectors. `createSelector` takes an array of input-selectors and a transform function as its arguments.
-If the Redux state tree is mutated in a way that causes the value of an input-selector to change, the selector will call its transform function with the values of the input-selectors as arguments and return the result.
+If the Redux state tree is changed in a way that causes the value of an input-selector to change, the selector will call its transform function with the values of the input-selectors as arguments and return the result.
 If the values of the input-selectors are the same as the previous call to the selector, it will return the previously computed value instead of calling the transform function.

 Let's define a memoized selector named `getVisibleTodos` to replace the non-memoized version above: